 Each year, the team produce a Somerset Road Casualty Review, using injury collision data from Avon and Somerset Police.
-The latest report, covering casualties and collisions in 2017 was published in late-2018 and is available to download below:
+The latest report, covering casualties and collisions in 2018 was published in late-2019 and is available to download below:

-- Consistently over the five years, 2013 to 2017, collision and casualty numbers have remained highest on ‘A’ class roads across the county.
+- Consistently over the five years, 2014 to 2018, collision and casualty numbers have remaimed highest on ‘A’ class roads compared to other road classes across the county.

-- Pedal cyclist casualties, along with serious and overall KSI casualties have inconsistently fluctuated year on year since 2013, showing a general decrease in overall casualties; however while there has been a downward trend in KSI casualties until 2016, the 2017 figures have undergone a sharp increase.
+- Pedal cyclist casualties, along with serious and overall KSI casualties have inconsistently fluctuated year on year since 2013, with a general decrease in overall casualties; and KSI figures have fallen since 2017.

 - Despite an overall fall in the number of casualties in the 16-24 years age group, they are still over represented in the KSI figures compared to other age groups.

 - Whilst showing a gradual decline from 2014 to 2016, KSI figures for the 25 to 59 years age range showed a sudden increase in 2018.

 - Increase in KSI in the 60+ age group, with the figure of 57 in 2017 being 10 (21%) higher